Hyundai Kona Electric

 The Kona Electric is a crossover (CUV) with an extremely efficient all-electric drivetrain.
 The vehicle is a significant step from the Hyundai Ioniq, boasting a larger 64.2 kWh battery.

-In the US, the Kona is available from the 4th quarter 2018 (although only initially in compliance states such as California).
+In the US, the Kona became available in 2019 (although only initially in compliance states such as California).
 In other countries a smaller range version (with 39.2 kWh battery) is available.

 Base price (39 kWh) in the UK is £29,495 ($38,938 USD).
 The 64 kWh is £36,295 ($47,915 USD).